Visit Europe and the Schengen Area

 Schengen Visa Information

-A Schengen visa is an authorisation issued by a Schengen State.
+A Schengen visa is a short-stay visa authorization issued by a Schengen State.
 It allows you to:

 - transit through the international transit areas of airports of the Schengen States (“airport transit visa”)